aks2203/easy-to-hard-data/README.md

 ## Cite our work

-If you find this code helpful adn use these datasets, please consider citing our work.
+If you find this code helpful and use these datasets, please consider citing our work.

 ```
 @misc{schwarzschild2021learn,